jantspo/ng2-webpack-base/README.md

 ##Development

 `npm start` runs in development by default.
 Webpack transpilers ts files at runtime and does not write to disk in development mode.

+##Further Information

+For further information on using webpack with Angular 2 visit (https://angular.io/docs/ts/latest/guide/webpack.html)